aryaprasad08/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+Our new prototype uses a lamp light, vibrations, and soft chimes to indicate room changes.
+See costumes here: costumes Ib.pdf

+Use this link to access storyboards: https://drive.google.com/file/d/1ciAeErSYydt6YHpsM3TdmpUdVhnnLOYU/view?usp=sharing

+Here is the video for prototype testing: https://drive.google.com/file/d/1lZOXsLnzuMxw086NuXe7IDtopj7kKWZX/view?usp=sharing